EdwardChanCH/Project-Ornithophobia/README.md

   * (Note: The renderer can be changed later, but scenes may need to be adjusted.)
 * Version Control Metadata: Git

-Generating Godot Docs XML Templates (Empty XML):
+### How To Generate Godot Docs (empty XML templates):

 Steps:
-1. Open a terminal in the ".../3307GroupProject/game/" directory, and then:
+1. Open a terminal in the "{root}/game/" directory, and then:
   * Run the command "<path_to_godot> --doctool ../ --gdextension-docs"
   * Example: "C:/Program Files/Godot/Godot_v4.3-stable/Godot_v4.3-stable_win64.exe" --doctool ../ --gdextension-docs
   * (Note: For PowerShell users, add an & character at the front if your path to godot is surrounded by "".)
   * (Full Documentation: https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_docs_system.html)
 2. Press Enter when the message "Deleting docs cache..." appears.
   * (Note: This does not delete/ overwrite any existing doc files.)
-3. Manually edit the new .XML doc files are located in the ".../3307GroupProject/doc_classes/" directory.
+3. Manually edit the new .XML doc files are located in the "{root}/doc_classes/" directory.
 4. Recompile the game as a debug build (see Section 3).
-This links the doc files to the Godot Editor.
+This links the doc files to the Godot.

-Generating C++ Doc By Doxygen (HTML):
+### How To Generate C++ Docs with Doxygen (HTML):

 Steps:
-1. Document the code files in Doxygen syntax (put file description at the top)
+1. Document the code files in Doxygen syntax (i.e. put file description at the top)
-2. Open a terminal in the ".../3307GroupProject/" directory, and then:
+2. Open a terminal in the "{root}/" directory, and then:
   * Run the command "doxygen"

-Fixing Undetected C++ Header Files In VSCode:
+### How To Fix Undetected C++ Header Files in VSCode:

 Steps:
 1. Open VSCode and open the Extension Settings page of "C/C++".
 2. Search for the "Include Path" setting, and then add item:
         ${workspaceFolder}/**
-3. At the top navigation bar, click "File", and "Add Folder to Workplace".
+3. At the top navigation bar, click "File > Add Folder to Workplace".
-4. Select the ".../3307GroupProject/export/" directory.
+4. Select the "{root}/" directory.
-5. At the top navigation bar, click "File", and "Save Workplace As".
+5. At the top navigation bar, click "File > Save Workplace As".
-6. Save the workplace file next to the ".../3307GroupProject/" directory.
+6. Save the workplace file outside the "{root}/" directory.
-7. Restart VSCode and reopen the workplace.
+7. Restart VSCode and reopen the workplace file.